Skip to main content

 Marie’s story is only one more.
 The complaints about sexual assault are more than ever.
 And so it is the doubts about their veracity.

-Why do we question the victims so much, and the perpetrators so little?
+Why do we question the victims so much and the perpetrators so little?

 The Portrait of Society Misconceptions

-Watching the show can make you can feel horrified.
+Watching the show can make you feel horrified.
 It’s a good portrait of our society’s misconceptions about the reliability of the witnesses.
-The easy judgment about who is, or not, worthy of listening.
+The easy judgment about who is, or is not, worthy of listening.

-Therefore, Unbelievable leaves us a valuable lesson: each person reacts to trauma differently, and deserves to be understood and supported, regardless.
+Therefore, Unbelievable leaves us a valuable lesson: each person reacts to trauma differently and deserves to be understood and supported, regardless.

 Comments